JustinPeng2007/ISEF2022/README.md

 Contact Justin Peng by email: justinpeng5@gmail.com

 ## License
 This project is open source and available under the GNU General Public License v3.0.
-Refer to [LICENSE.md](LICENSE.md) file for details
+Refer to [LICENSE.md](LICENSE) file for more details.